-The Rhode Island Association for Infant Mental Health (RIAIMH) supports reflective, relationship-based, culturally competent, and evidence-based practices that help professionals promote infant and early childhood mental health.
+The Rhode Island Association for Infant Mental Health (RIAIMH) supports reflective, relationship-based, cultural humility, and evidence-based practices that help professionals promote infant and early childhood mental health.

 We promote a nationally recognized set of infant mental health competency guidelines and an Infant Mental Health Endorsement® system to recognize the specialized knowledge and expertise of the diverse array of professionals in Rhode Island’s infant, early childhood, and family workforce.